Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

     [super dealloc];
 }
 ```

+The ``STA_AutoAdSize`` detects the width of the device's screen in its current orientation, and provides the optimal banner for this size.

 > **NOTE:**
 > - You can find your "developerId" and "appId" the same way as in step 3 above